ibexa/documentation-developer/docs/guide/performance.md

 !!! note

-    The following recommendations are in order of how large impact they will have on performance in general, your milage may vary.
+    The following recommendations are ordered from largest to smallest impact they have on performance in general.

 ### VM

-- Avoid shared file systems for code _(Docker for Mac/Win, VirtualBox/*, Vagrant, ..)_, they typically slow down the application 10x or more, compared to native linux file system!
+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), because they typically slow down the application 10x or more, compared to native Linux filesystem.
-- VM in itself also adds overhead in range of 10-30%, however when it comes to production, e.g. AWS vs bare-bones, it also comes down to cost and convince factors.
+- VM in itself also adds 10-30% of overhead.
+However when it comes to production, e.g. AWS vs barebones, it also comes down to cost and convenience factors.

 !!! tip "For Development use, try eZ Launchpad"

-    For a ready made solution that allows you to share code between your host and the underlying running VM system without this performance hit, try [eZ Launchpad](https://ezsystems.github.io/launchpad/).
+    For a ready solution that allows you to share code between your host and the underlying running VM system without this performance hit, try [eZ Launchpad](https://ezsystems.github.io/launchpad/).

 ### Web server

-- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time _(including js/css/* assets loading...)_.
+- Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time (including JS/CSS/* asset loading, etc.).
 - Use a recent version of nginx, set up https, and enable http/2 to reduce connection latency on parallel requests.

 ### PHP